 - (a) The SDRCC administers this Code, which may be amended from time to time by its Board of Directors, to resolve Sports-Related Disputes. - (b) This Code applies to a Sports-Related Dispute where the SDRCC has jurisdiction to resolve the dispute.
-This Code will therefore apply to any Sports-Related Dispute: - in relation to which an agreement exists between the Parties to bring the dispute to the SDRCC, whether by virtue of a policy, contract clause or other form of agreement binding the Parties; - (ii) that the Parties are required to resolve through the SDRCC; or - (iii) that the Parties and the SDRCC agree to have resolved using this Code. - (c) This Code shall not apply to any dispute where a Panel or a Jurisdictional Arbitrator has determined that the SDRCC does not have jurisdiction to deal with the dispute.
+This Code will therefore only apply to a Sports-Related Dispute: - in relation to which an agreement exists between the Parties to bring the dispute to the SDRCC, whether by virtue of a policy, contract clause or other form of agreement binding the Parties: - (ii) that the Parties are required to resolve through the SDRCC; or - (iii) that the Parties and the SDRCC expressly agree to have resolved using this Code. - (c) This Code shall not apply to any dispute: - (i) where a Panel or a Jurisdictional Arbitrator has determined that the SDRCC does not have jurisdiction to deal with the dispute; or - (ii) arising from the application of the Abuse-Free Sport Program, where the complaint was filed with the OSIC before February 1, 2025, to which the 2023 Canadian Sport Dispute Resolution Code shall apply.